PF

 Instructions

-3. 3Add remaining 1 Tbsp oil, mushrooms, onion, and garlic to the skillet.
-Cook for 5 minutes, until softened and most of the moisture has evaporated.
+2. 2Add remaining 1 Tbsp vegetable oil to the skillet, then add the sliced mushrooms, diced onion, and minced garlic.
+Cook over medium heat for 5 minutes, stirring occasionally, until softened and most moisture has evaporated.

-5. 5Whisk cornstarch with water until smooth, then stir it into the simmering sauce.
-Cook 2–3 minutes until thick and creamy.
-If too thick, add a splash of broth of water.
+4. 4Whisk the cornstarch with 2 Tbsp cold water until smooth, then stir into the simmering liquid.
+Cook 2–3 minutes over medium heat, stirring constantly, until thickened and creamy.
+Add a splash of broth if needed to reach desired consistency.

 Nutrition — Per Serving